GoddessDianaPub/Infinidant-task/README.md

 There are 3 folders for each part of the task.
 It has been created on windows 11 operating system.

+During the task i have used these resources: github, fedoraproject.org, google, chatgpt.

+My challenges was to create a VM with a static IP.

+I started with WSL which had some limitations and than i moved to windows.

+I have created a butane file which more readable for human, and than converted it to ignition file in order to create a VM with all the configurations.

+I would improve the code not to have the public key within the config file, i would pass the key in a safer way.

 Clone the repo and follow the instructions bellow:

 # Part 1:
 ## Generate ssh key